 In Alberta, only 12.4% of our landscape is protected.
 At that level of protection, half of our species will be lost!

 Now is the time for Alberta to take action - to protect at least 20% by 2020, and 50% forever, for the benefit of both future and current generations!

 The Conservation Blueprint is a comprehensive look at where Alberta needs to go in protected areas planning in order conserve our wilderness for future generations.

 The data is abundant, the model ran for days on end, and the maps illustrate many different scenarios for the province.
 However, this Conservation Blueprint is really a living, breathing document.

 Thus, the Conservation Blueprint is truly an iterative series of maps, capable of moving and working with changing times, people, and climates, both political and ecological.

 CPAWS Northern Alberta will use the Conservation Blueprint to collaborate with stakeholders on:

-Purchase the Conservation Blueprint of Northern Alberta: Prioritizing areas for protected areas planning.
+Purchase a hard copy of the Conservation Blueprint of Northern Alberta: Prioritizing areas for protected areas planning.

 All proceeds go towards CPAWS Northern Alberta's conservation work.